pablodaniel03/oracle-project-template-repo/README.md

 *If your project has specific contribution requirements, update the CONTRIBUTING.md file to ensure those requirements are clearly explained*

 This project welcomes contributions from the community.
 Before submitting a pull request, please [review our contribution guide](./CONTRIBUTING.md)

+Please, review the [APEX documentation](#apex-technical-reference) to meet the development standards.

 ## Security